Cash income and expenses always require special attention. Private and corporate are often confused or transactions are overlooked.

 You have a cash register for cash income and expenses

 The cash register is an important part of your company.
 You are checking the balance daily or weekly.
-If this situation is applicable on your company , it is advisable to work with a cash flow statement.
-An example of a cash flow statement can be found under Scan forms in the Yuki PO box module.
+This is the best auditable option and should be chosen if the company thus deals with cash payments on a very regular basis.
+If this option is chosen, amounts can be booked in and out of the cash only by completing documents of the type ‘Cash Statement’.
+An example of a cash flow statement can be found at the bottom of this article.
 Every period (preferably on a weekly basis) you will fill in the cash flow statement and subsequently scan or mail it to Yuki.

 When a petty cash is created in your administration in Yuki you always have the possibility to deactivate it.